-The Oklahoma Developmental Disabilities Council was established in 1971 to help coordinate the efforts of state agencies and private organizations in Oklahoma in meeting the needs of Oklahomans with intellectual and developmental disabilities.
+The Oklahoma Developmental Disabilities Council (ODDC) was established in 1971 to help coordinate the efforts of state agencies and private organizations in Oklahoma in meeting the needs of Oklahomans with intellectual and developmental disabilities.

 State Councils on Developmental Disabilities are authorized by the federal Developmental Disabilities Assistance and Bill of Rights Act (currently P.L.
 106-402); the Oklahoma Council was established by an Executive Order of Governor David Hall.
 Although an independent agency, the Council is administratively located within the Oklahoma Department of Human Services, the Council’s designated state agency.